 ― assawoman bay (harbl), Saturday, 26 August 2017 21:42 (five years ago) link

 imo roasted sweet potatoes keep better/reheat better than roasted reg potatoes

 ― just1n3, Sunday, 27 August 2017 02:18 (five years ago) link

 Meatballs / bolognese sauce probably freeze the best of all the dishes we can make in large batches.
 Freezing them in snapware seems to work pretty well.

-― the last famous person you were surprised to discover was actually (man alive), Sunday, 27 August 2017 02:43 (three years ago) link
+― the last famous person you were surprised to discover was actually (man alive), Sunday, 27 August 2017 02:43 (five years ago) link